This post contains affiliate links. Please see our disclosure policy.

 While a leg workout is a great way to improve knee strength, there are other lifestyle factors to take into consideration as well:

 - Maintain a healthy weight: Every extra pound you gain puts about four additional pounds of pressure on your knees when you walk or take the stairs.
-These are my favorite ways to lose weight without dieting.
+(Check out my favorite ways to lose weight without dieting.)

 - Keep a foam roller handy: If your quadriceps or hamstring muscles get too tight, they will pull on the knee cap where they insert and create pain.
 Routine foam rolling or massages can help!
-Another great tool is the mini theragun that promotes tension release and blood flow.
+Another great tool is the mini Theragun, which promotes tension release and blood flow.

 - Listen to your doctor’s medical advice: If you are recovering from an injury or surgery, be sure to follow doctors’ orders or complete physical therapy exercises before graduating to the exercises listed above.

-These leg exercises, designed to be compatible with bad knees, can effectively strengthen your legs without compromising knee health.
+These leg workouts for bad knees can effectively strengthen your legs without compromising knee health.
 Consistency is key!
-Make sure to incorporate these exercises into your regular workout routine and you’ll enjoy the benefits.
+Make sure to incorporate these exercises into your regular workout routine, and you’ll enjoy the benefits.

 Very helpful.
 Trying most of these.